allinurl/goaccess/README.md

 increases the performance.
 You may also use this storage method if you need data persistence to quickly load statistics at a later date.

+#### Tokyo Cabinet On-Memory Hash Database ####

+Although this may vary across different systems, in general the on-memory hash database should perform slightly better than GLib Hash Tables.

 ## Command Line / Config Options ##
 The following options can also be supplied to the command or specified in the